kaiiiz/bbs-server-socket/README.md

 ### Apache Kafka

-I start the service on Amazon EC2.
 Visit [Apache Kafka](https://kafka.apache.org/intro) for more details.

-Also need to allow inbound connections on port 9092 by changing policy of Amazon Security Groups.
+I ran the service on Amazon EC2.
+Don't forget to allow inbound connections on port 9092 by changing the policy of Amazon Security Groups.

 ### Python environment

-I use poetry to maintain package dependency.
-With the help of virtual environment, I'll not mess up my global python environment.
+In order to keep my global python environment clean, I use poetry to maintain package dependency.
 The detail of package dependency, see [pyproject.toml](https://github.com/kaiiiz/bbs-server-socket/blob/master/pyproject.toml).

 Start virtual environment: